flybywiresim/docs/docs/fbw-a32nx/feature-guides/cFMS.md

 been waiting for this rewrite to be completed.

 It entirely replaces the old system, a derivative of the CJ4 mod flight plan system, with a completely custom one, purpose-built for simulating Honeywell Airbus FMS software found on the A320/A330/A340/A350/A380.

+!!! warning "RNP/RNAV"
+    FMS v2 lays the groundwork for many of our upcoming features to be implemented properly.

+    However, it is important to note that the full functionality of flying RNP/RNAV procedures is not yet implemented.
+Pilots are still capable of flying the procedure laterally in NAV mode, but the vertical profile will not be followed and requires intervention via Autopilot features or Pilot Flying.

+    This will be added in a future update.

 #### New / Updated Capabilities